- LLB (Hons)

 Senior Status students receive approximately 15 hours of contact time per week.
 For each module there is usually a two-hour lecture supplemented by a one-hour weekly or fortnightly small-group tutorial.

-For every hour spent in class, you’ll complete a further two to three hours of independent study.
+For every hour spent in class, you’ll need to complete a significant number of independent study hours.
 This time is spent reading, preparing for formal study sessions, working on projects and revising for exams.

 Assessment typically includes written exams, oral presentations, midterm essays and coursework.